JRC1995/Machine-Translation-Transformers/README.md

 So I also added the word PAD with context words being PADs, and PAD and EOS for embedding.

+(Doing what I wrote directly above, was actually unnecessary but I already did it.
+We don't need to consider these cases.
+With masking I will ignore the effect of PADs on the cost, anyway, and the model doesn't need to predict pads correctly.
+Predicting the EOS properly will be enough.
+So PAD embedding doesn't need to be taken so seriously.)

-In this way, first, from each sentence, I am creating a list of words, and corresponding list of context words.
+In this way, first, from each sentence, I am creating a list of words, and a corresponding list of context words.
-Doing the same thing for
+I am doing the same thing for both English and Bengali lines.

 ```python